AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Ending.md

-There are many possible endings depending on your actions at turning points, the images I collected here are not all the images shown on the "true" ending.
+There are many possible endings depending on your actions at turning points.

 The ending is reachable by going to the [[Eye of the Universe]], by using the [[Vessel]] warp technology together with the [[Advanced Warp Core]] from the [[Ash Twin Project]] and warping to the coordinates found on the [[Probe Tracking Module - Orbital Probe Cannon]].